saraPetrini/basic-python/README.md

 input('Do you want to stop? ')
 ```

 Write a `while`-loop that asks the use if you should stop in each iteration, and make it stop if the user answers `'yes'`.
 Remember that you can tell Python to stop iterating with the keyword `break`.

+When you are done, you can check the test on your pull request (but mind you that it is only considering the program correct if it is getting *exactly* the same output, including spaces and newlines).

 **Exercise:** Write a loop that runs through the numbers 1 to 10 (not 0 to 9!), and in iteration one it prints `1`, in iteration two it prints `1 2`, in iteration three it prints `1 2 3`, and so forth.

 **Exercises:** Write a program to construct the following pattern, using a nested for loop.